 |Extras||Aluminum metal frame, optional wood or leather battery cover, custom voice prompt|

-After starting out so well, and making such a great impression based on the new Moto X’s stylish appearance and lightning quick interface, the two critical elements of camera and battery burst the bubble (not to mention minor screen issues and that odd speaker decision).
+The 2014 Moto X has made a lasting impression thanks to its stylish appearance and fast interface.
+However, two critical elements have held it back from greatness - the camera and battery.
 Is this a case of putting style before substance?
 Maybe.
-The battery may be a big letdown, but the camera is still an improvement over the original Moto X. The issue is that the original Moto X introduced so many innovative features they made up for it and the new Moto X doesn’t.
+The battery may be a big letdown, but the camera is still an improvement over the original Moto X. The issue is that the original Moto X introduced so many innovative features that made up for its shortcomings - but the Moto X (2014) simply doesn’t.

 The Moto X (2014) updates a successful recipe but doesn’t bring anything particularly new to the table.
-Unless metal edges or naming your phone is the one feature you’ve been waiting for, it seems clear that Motorola could have done more.
-Not necessarily in terms of tons of new software features or gimmicky add-ons, but perhaps a little of the budget reserved for making the new Moto X look so great would have been more wisely invested in a larger battery or better camera software.
+Unless metal edges or naming your phone are features you’ve been waiting for, it seems clear that Motorola could have done more for this flagship.
+Not necessarily with new software features or gimmicky add-ons, but instead of making the new Moto X look so great, it would have been more wise to invest in a larger battery or better camera software.

 Still, these are things which can be tweaked by software updates, so if you’re searching for a great-looking flagship from last year with a fast interface, barely-there bloatware, speedy updates and fantastic hands-free capabilities, then the Moto X is a great choice.

 The new Moto X is easily the best looking, best feeling, and most premium-styled device within its price range.
 But if a better-than-average camera and all-day battery life are key factors for you - perhaps you should wait for the Moto X (2015) release.

 What do you think of our Moto X (2014) review?
 Let us know in the comments below.

 Motorola Moto X (2014) - where to buy?

 Please note: only the lowest tariffs and main networks are shown.
 Cheaper deals may be found with resellers: